 Also assume that any soybeans produced in the United States are GMO.
 Over 90% of soybeans grown in America are bioengineered.
 Unless a soybean containing product specifically says the soybeans are non-GMO, they almost certainly are genetically engineered.

-GMO Sugar beets
+GMO Sugar Beets

 Unless otherwise specified, assume that all sugar beets produced in the US are GMO.
 Around 95-98% of sugar beets in North America are genetically modified and most refined sugar, 55 to 60%, comes from sugar beets.
 The most common GE trait is herbicide resistance.